-The cut-in and cut-out behavior of the machines according to their position in the farm has to be considered in connection to high-resolution meteorological information and on-line data.
+The cut-in and cut-off behavior of the machines according to their position in the farm has to be considered in connection to high-resolution meteorological information and on-line data.
 The consideration of other sources of information like satellite images, currently used for the evaluation of the offshore resource, are examined.

-5. Development of methods prediction risk assessment.
+5. Development of methods for on-line uncertainty assessment.